anayetullahefty/Docker-Project/RUET-ChatBot-master/README.md

 mysql -u root -p

 #After logging in to MySQL:
-<b> Manually import the data using the chat.sql file located in the Database folder <b>
+#Manually import the data using the chat.sql file located in the Database folder
-Execute the SQL Quries
+#Execute the SQL Queries

 ```